Royal Gorge Bridge: 1960s–1990s

+In April 1962, Donald K. MacKenzie fell from the bridge, with his death being ruled a suicide by the Fremont County coroner.

 In 1967, an open bid was held for the leasing rights with several companies expressing interest in the acquisition.
 The bid was won by Murchison's company, which signed another twenty-year contract with the city.
 The aerial tram was opened in 1969, crossing the gorge just east of the bridge.
 Also in 1969, following the death of Murchison, his sons, John and Clint Jr., inherited the bridge and lease.

 In 1979, Lucille Murchison, the wife of John Murchison, inherited the bridge and lease after her husband's death.

 The bridge and the incline railway were listed in the National Register of Historic Places on September 2, 1983.
 The official government registration papers indicate that the city of Cañon City had become the owner of the bridge and incline railway at some point since the 1940s, besides owning the land they leased to the Royal Gorge Bridge Company.

 The bridge underwent significant renovations from 1980 to 1984.
 New cable anchors and suspension rods were installed and the bridge was re-painted.
 The cost of the renovations was over $2.8 million, more than the original purchase price when adjusted for inflation up until the 1980s.

 In 1984, Leisure and Recreational Concepts, a Dallas-based company, was hired by Murchison to oversee operations at Royal Gorge Bridge and Park.